United Russia: Draft Manifesto 2002

+Manifesto 2003

+The manifesto, approved by the 2nd Congress of the All-Russian Political Party "Unity and Fatherland - United Russia" on 29 March 2003, did not contain specific dates, figures and promises, but in spirit and name "The Path of National Success" corresponded to the project.

+This document ended with the program slogan "We believe in ourselves and in Russia!".

 Electorate

 According to studies, United Russia voters in 2006 were younger and more market-oriented than the average voter.
 The party's electorate includes a substantial share of state employees, pensioners and military personnel who are dependent on the state for their livelihood.
 Sixty-four percent of United Russia supporters are female.
 In the run-up to the 2011 Duma elections, it was reported that support for United Russia was growing among young people.

 Foreign opinions

 Foreign media and observers describe United Russia as a pure "presidential party", with the main goal of securing the power of the Russian President in the Russian parliament.
 The vast majority of officeholders in Russia are members of the party, hence it is sometimes described as a "public official party" or "administration party".
 Due to this, it is also often labelled the "Party of Power".